In the recent few years, the retail industry as a whole has been suffering from a steady decline in sales.

 You can even choose to exclude showing your ads to people in specific places.

-In my image above, I chose to target Orchard road and within a 1 mile radius.
+In our image above, we chose to target Orchard road and within a 1 mile radius.

 Also, If you look over to the right (in the image), you will see “audience size”.

 This indicates the approximate amount of people in Orchard Road is 75,000.
-Meaning my advertisements has the potential to reach out to this many people over time.
+Meaning our advertisements has the potential to reach out to this many people over time.

 Additional feature: When doing location targeting, there is an option called “drop pin”

 This feature allows you to target anywhere on the map by “dropping a pin”.
 Just click on the button, select your desired spot on the map then adjust the radius accordingly.

 After you have selected the area you want to target,